copenhagenjs/copenhagenjs.dk/about/index.md

 CopenhagenJS is a JavaScript user group in Copenhagen and the Öresund region.
 On the third thursday of every month we meet and share our knowledge, enthusiasm and war stories with each other.

 A wide range of backgrounds are represented in the group, from occasional users to JavaScript and front end experts.
-Everyone with an interest in JavaScript are welcome.
+Everyone with an interest in JavaScript is welcome.

 In a typical meeting, we start at 19:00.
 There's a quick introduction, everyone grabs a drink of some sort.
 After that we usually have 3-4 talks of 15-30 minutes.